mongodb/mongo-python-driver/doc/examples/type_hints.rst

   >>> assert result is not None
   >>> assert result["year"] == 1993

-Custom classes that subclass :py:class:`collections.abc.Mapping` can also be used, such as :class:`~bson.son.SON`:
+Subclasses of :py:class:`collections.abc.Mapping` can also be used, such as :class:`~bson.son.SON`:

 .. doctest::